bkoprucu/jekyll4test/_posts/2024-02-11-Managing-microservice-adoption-1.md

 ### 3. Shared libraries among services are tricky to manage

-In the early stages of building a system, it may seem like a good idea to share reusable code by introducing a library.
-Initially, it improves productivity and consistency.
+In the early stages of building a system, sharing reusable code by introducing a library improves productivity and consistency.

-However, if not manged carefully, these libraries tend to create tight coupling between services, compromising the autonomy of the teams.
+However, if not manged carefully, these libraries can create tight coupling between services, compromising the autonomy of the teams.

 As the organization grows, the ownership of the library may become ambiguous, leading to multiple teams making changes on it.
-Given that any alteration could disrupt the work of other teams, developers can only introduce new code, not make any modifications or deletions.
+To avoid disrupting the work of other teams, developers tend to only introduce new code, not make any modifications or deletions.
 Over time, this results in a large and difficult to manage codebase.

-Even with a designated owner, meeting requirements of all the teams can be a challenge.
-Transient dependencies of the library can make upgrades and adoption of different technologies harder.
+Besides that, transient dependencies of the library can make upgrades and adoption of different technologies harder.
 This goes against another promise of microservices; "Fast and independent innovation".

 #### The following can assist in managing libraries within microservices: